syncfusion-content/fileformat-docs/File-Formats/PDF/How-to-use-the-HTML-converter-in-Visual-Studio-for-Mac.md

 For more details, refer to this [Assemblies Required](/File-Formats/PDF/Assemblies-Required) documentation.

-## Steps to convert HTML to PDF document using WebKit in ASP.NET Core Mac
+## Steps to convert HTML to PDF using WebKit in ASP.NET Core Mac

 Create a new C# ASP.NET Core Web Application project.
 ![SampleCreation1](Convert-HTML-To-PDF/htmlconversion_images/SampleCreation1.png)